 The topics I am particularly interested in are why individuals vary in their immune responses to infections; how early-life processes influence later life-histories; and the causes and consequences of variation in ageing rates.
 See my Research and Publications pages for more details.

 I work on a few different wild animal systems, which are all highly collaborative projects and I’m very lucky to benefit from the creativity and insight of the people I work with.
-Take a look at the Study systems and Collaborators pages to learn about the fantastic creatures I work with!
+Take a look at the Study systems pages to learn about the fantastic creatures I work with!

 Hopefully my latest activities will be updated semi-regularly on the News and Ramblings page.
 Although I could definitely do more to communicate my research, I’m also trying to keep track of my Outreach and Media work.